 Concentration risk.
 It’s the fancy term for having too many eggs in one basket.
 To avoid this, you’ll want to ensure you have vetted multiple suppliers, as well as products for as many critical items as possible, starting with those that are at the highest risk of coming up against availability of supply issues.

 Before onboarding a new vendor or even going as far as requesting quotes, make sure you vet them first.
 See if you can find out what kind of reputation they hold in the industry, ask for customer references, or better yet, ask people you know.
 You may also want to check their financial status and ask them if they are able to provide you with any clear delivery processes and quality performance metrics.
 To monitor service levels and ensure expectations are being met, you’ll want to develop Key Performance Indicators (KPIs) to track performance and ensure quality, delivery, and service for each supplier in your supply chain.

 When selecting vendors and products, ensure you avoid items from the “gray market”— these are items sold by unauthorized dealers and may or may not be authentic.
 You may think you got a great deal, but the quality should be highly questionable, and it may cost you more in the end and put you at risk.
 Even if the item happens to be authentic, it may not have been stored or shipped correctly and could be past expiry and relabeled.
 Plus, if you have any issues or need to return the product, you’ll soon find out it’s not covered under warranty and won’t be able to recover any of your costs.

 Shop around and know your market prices.
 You’ll be surprised to see how much discrepancy there is between suppliers.
 Make sure you aren’t being gouged.
-Unfortunately, it’s common practice in the industry for suppliers to increase prices randomly as contracts are not often utilized to secure pricing without notice.
+Unfortunately, it’s common practice in the industry for suppliers to increase prices randomly, as contracts are not often utilized to secure pricing without notice.
 Therefore, always compare pricing to what you paid last time and ask your supplier to notify you (and defend the reasons for) any increases.
 You’ll also want to ensure the supplier invoices you correctly at the right price and quantities.
 (Hint: Method’s dental procurement platform can help with this.)

 “Over-specing” is establishing specifications that are higher than what is required for the job, and it’s something you’ll want to avoid.
 Instead, know what is required and buy accordingly.
-Underestimating your requirements will put your practice and your patients at risk, but you also want to make sure you don’t overdo it and purchase something far more expensive than what you really need.
-For example, you may not require an item to be sterile, so purchasing a sterile item is only going to add unnecessary cost.
+Underestimating your requirements will put your production and your patients at risk, but you also want to make sure you don’t overdo it and purchase something far more expensive than what you really need.
+For example, you may not require an item to be sterile, so purchasing a sterile item is only going to add unnecessary costs.

-The more you get to know your supply chain and understand the market, the more you can protect business, profits, and growth plan.
+The more you get to know your supply chain and understand the market, the more you can protect your business, profits, and growth plan.
 We suggest you research the companies you partner with.
-You’ll want to understand their size and where they stand in the market, and importantly, who their partners are and what their quality control and risk management procedures are like.
+You’ll want to understand their size and where they stand in the market, and, importantly, who their partners are and what their quality control and risk management procedures are like.

-Talk to employees, strategize, look for products that may allow you to better serve your customers or make life easier on your employees.
+Talk to employees, strategize, and look for products that may allow you to better serve your customers or make life easier for your employees.
 Supply chain management isn’t just about cutting costs.
 It’s about making smart business decisions on the items that impact your business and its employees, as well as finding better ways of doing things that may help you stay ahead of your competition and reduce human error.

-Protect your practice by familiarizing yourself with this law that was designed to increase the transparency of the financial relationship between dentists and manufacturers.If you haven’t noticed it already, supply chain management can be overwhelming— unless you’re leveraging the right tools.
+Supply chain management can be overwhelming— unless you’re leveraging the right partnerships and the right tools.
 When things go wrong, it’s important to be able to react quickly and secure supply before it impacts your business.
 Method’s procurement platform allows you to quickly and easily see availability and current pricing from 2000+ suppliers and a product catalog of 350,000+ dental supplies.

 Method Procurement Technologies gives independent dental practices and DSOs the inventory management and procurement capabilities they need to succeed.
 With our full, end-to-end solution, ordering dental supplies is straightforward and hassle-free.